Dean Corll: Outstanding missing persons cases

-The January 14, 1973, disappearance of 16-year-old Norman Lamar Prater has been tentatively linked to Corll.
+The January 14, 1973, disappearance of 16-year-old Norman Lamar Prater was initially tentatively linked to Corll.
 Prater was last seen by his mother in Dallas in the company of an adult male and two teenage youths with shoulder-length hair; he had previously lived in the same neighborhood as most of Corll's known victims and had attended the same high school as Henley between 1970 and 1971.
 Prater is known to have continued to visit his father in Houston during weekends after he moved with his mother to Dallas.
-However, no firm evidence exists to link Prater's disappearance to Corll and his accomplices.
+No firm evidence existed to link Prater's disappearance to Corll and his accomplices and Prater was later confirmed to have died in an unrelated July 1973 hit-and-run incident in Aransas County, Texas.

 A further teenager, 16-year-old Rodney Harris, is also speculated to be a victim of Dean Corll.
 Harris—a Spring Woods High School student—had disappeared from Spring Branch on February 21, 1973, less than three weeks after victim Joseph Lyles.
 He was last seen alive climbing into a sedan close to his family's English Oaks apartment.
 As with Prater, DNA analysis has excluded Harris as being the sole unidentified victim of Corll.

 Contemporary investigative records indicate a teenager named John Green—missing since December 8, 1972—may also have been a victim of Corll, although no contemporary missing persons report of this individual has been located.